A complete guide of truck tyre selection: what are different types of truck tyres

 1. Highway Truck Tires (H/T Tires):

 H/T tires are made for expressways.
-The tread pattern and structure of them are more similar to those of cars tyres.
+The tread pattern and structure of them are more similar to those of car tires.
 The tread pattern is dense and the wall is relatively soft.
 Since it does not take into account the off-road needs, its ride comfort will be better than other professional tires.
-Whether it is shock absorption, sound insulation, road control performance is better while providing longevity.
-These tires typically offer better gas mileage than other types, with skyrocketing gas prices, H/T tyres can be an economical choice.
-For people who do not have off-road needs, mainly drive in the city and occasionally walk on some light unpaved roads, H/T tires can be chosen.
+Whether it is shock absorption, or sound insulation, road control performance is better while providing longevity.
+These tires typically offer better gas mileage than other types, and with skyrocketing gas prices, H/T tires can be an economical choice.
+For people who do not have off-road needs, mainly driving in the city and occasionally walking on some light unpaved roads, H/T tires can be chosen.

 2. All-terrain Truck Tires (A/T tires):

 All-terrain truck tires are suitable for off-road or rough conditions.
 When not driving on paved surfaces, these tires feature a stronger tread pattern for increased traction.
-Compared with highway truck tyres, A/T tires have deeper pattern depth, wider pattern groove and larger pattern block.
-But on paved surfaces, A/T tires are less comfortable and less handling, and they wear out faster.
+Compared with highway truck tires, A/T tires have deeper pattern depth, wider pattern grooves, and larger pattern blocks.
+But on paved surfaces, A/T tires are less comfortable and have less handling, and they wear out faster.
 So the A/T tire is suitable for people with some off-road needs.

 3. Max-Traction or Mud-Terrain Truck Tires (M/T Tires):